Synthetixio/SIPs/SIPS/gas-tank.md

 #### Upgradeability

 The gas tank contract should not operate if the system is suspended, and should itself be pausable for upgrades.
-For the same reason, it should have a separated state that holds user balances and ether.
+For the same reason, it should have a separated state contract that holds user balances and ether; the two contracts should retrieve each other's address through the `AddressResolver`.

 #### Execution Fee

 Each execution by a keeper will be incentivised by flat SCCP-configurable keeper fee, stored as a global system setting.
 This should be retrievable from the by a new [`SystemSettings.keeperFee()`](https://github.com/Synthetixio/synthetix/blob/bf5ea7a433aaab83b9fbaca92f152a52b07b20c5/contracts/SystemSettings.sol) function.
+This will return the USD value of ether to be awarded to keepers, and should generally be kept as low as possible while still being incentivising for keepers to operate.

 #### Delegation